Leo the Lion (MGM): Logo variations and self-parodies

-The logo for MTM Enterprises used on its television shows, including The Mary Tyler Moore Show, The Bob Newhart Show and others, parodied the Leo the Lion logo with its colophon, at the very end of the program.
-In place of Leo was Mimsie the Cat, who meowed at the end of each show.
-The ribbon over the kitten's head read "MTM" instead of "Ars Gratia Artis."
-On the later Newhart show, Mimsie's voice was replaced by Bob Newhart meowing in his trademark deadpan style at the end of each episode, except for the 1982 pilot (which used the standard version), and the 1990 finale, (which was replaced by the Darryls yelling "QUIET!!", which was their only line of dialogue during the shows run).
-For other MTM shows, Mimsie would wear an appropriate costume: a policeman's cap for Hill Street Blues, surgical scrubs and mask for St. Elsewhere, a "Shelock Holmes" deerstalker cap and pipe for Remington Steele, etc.

 MGM made their first of several spoofs of their own logo for the first Marx Brothers MGM film, A Night at the Opera (1935).
-Jackie appears in the opening credits for the actual film, but the trailer for the film shows an unknown lion that appears to be Tanner, followed by Groucho, then Chico, roaring inside of the film circle, with the sound of the actual lion being heard, and then Harpo doing the same, but silently.
+Jackie appears in the opening credits for the actual film, but the trailer for the film shows a lion that appears to be Tanner, followed by Groucho, then Chico, roaring inside of the film circle, with the sound of the actual lion being heard and then Harpo doing the same, but silently.
 (Harpo then honks his horn instead of roaring again.)